myrmex-org/docker-lambda-packager/README.md

 Some node and python modules require a build system because they contain c++ binding.
 Once deployed, the compiled module may not be complatible with the Amazon Lambda execution environment.

-A common solution to this problem is to install the package on an EC2 instance using an Amazon Linux AMI and then to deploy it in Amazon Lambda.
-Building serverless applications, it is ironic to be obliged to use a server to deploy code.
+A common solution to this problem is to build the package on an EC2 instance using an Amazon Linux AMI and then to deploy it in Amazon Lambda.
+Building serverless applications, it is ironic to be obliged to use an EC2 server to deploy code.

 This docker image is based on the [Amazon Linux](https://hub.docker.com/_/amazonlinux/) image and contains `gcc`, `python 2.7`, `python 3.6`, `pip`, `node 4.3`, `node 6.10` and `npm 4` to create packages for Amazon Lambda.

-Using the docker image `myrmex/lambda-packager`, avoid errors like these during execution in Amazon Lambda:
+Using the docker image `myrmex/lambda-packager`, you can avoid errors like these during execution in Amazon Lambda:

 ```
 /var/lang/lib/libstdc++.so.6: version `GLIBCXX_3.4.21' not found (required by /var/task/node_modules/bcrypt/lib/binding/bcrypt_lib.node)